- Why is it called “plastic surgery?”

 What kind of anesthesia will be used?

-Dr. Piazza uses three types of anesthesia, depending on the procedure:
+Dr. Piazza and Dr. Antunes use 3 types of anesthesia, depending on the procedure:

 - Local – numbs the immediate area; used for minor procedures